farz1995/substrate_kinase_prediction/README.md

 If you use this work, please cite:

+@article{esmailikinase,
-> **Esmaili F, Qin Y, Wang D, Xu D.** Kinase-substrate prediction using an autoregressive model. *Computational and Structural Biotechnology Journal*.
+  title={Kinase-substrate prediction using an autoregressive model}, author={Esmaili, Farzaneh and Qin, Yongfang and Wang, Duolin and Xu, Dong}, journal={Computational and Structural Biotechnology Journal}, publisher={Elsevier}
+}

 ---